dinolupo/dinolupo.github.io/_posts/2015-05-23-rest-service-galileo-xdk.md

 categories: IoT
 ---

 In this tutorial I'm going to build a node.js rest web service server and client in the IoT platform Intel Galileo gen 2.
 I realized that I needed a "physical" way to check if some services are performing good or bad in the network.
 This is a little but working example that could be useful if you want to see real physical alerts based on some good or bad service behaviours.
-Some examples are: a software factory wants to see big green or red lights in a room if an integration test has failed or not, or a devops guy wants to know if some important services (e.g. service discovery service in a microservice architecture) are up or down, and so on...<!--more-->
+Some examples are: a software factory want to see green or red lights in a room when an integration test has failed or not, or a devops guy wants to know if some important services (e.g. service discovery service in a microservice architecture) are up or down, and so on...<!--more-->

 ### Preliminary Steps:

-I will use a basic service template from the Dropwizard tutorial.
+I'll use a basic service template from the Dropwizard tutorial.
 I updated the demo template to use gradle instead of maven.
 You can clone or fork it from this repo: [https://github.com/dinolupo/dropwizard-gradle-onejar-template.git](https://github.com/dinolupo/dropwizard-gradle-onejar-template.git)

-In this tutorial I am going to use Intel XDK IoT Edition IDE installed on OSX Yosemite.
-I will go very fast on XDK download and setup with board so, if you want to go slow on that, follow the articles in the reference section at the bottom.
+In this tutorial I'm going to use Intel XDK IoT Edition IDE installed on OSX Yosemite.
+I'll be very fast on the XDK download and setup with the board, so, if you want to go slow on that, follow the articles in the reference section at the bottom.

 [Download XDK from Intel](https://software.intel.com/en-us/html5/xdk-iot#download)

-Register inside a tool for an XDK account if you do not have any.
+Register inside a tool for an XDK account if you don't have any.

-This tutorial needs an updated Yocto Linux meta distribution running from a microSD card that must be plugged in to the board.
+This tutorial needs an updated Yocto Linux meta distribution running from a microSD card that must be plugged into the board.

 You need to download the latest version of the Yocto boot image ```iot-devkit-latest-mmcblkp0.direct.bz2```, decompress the downloaded image file, and write the extracted image ```iot-devkit-latest-mmcblkp0.direct``` to the microSD card.
 [Latest compressed boot image](http://iotdk.intel.com/images/iot-devkit-latest-mmcblkp0.direct.bz2)

-__Pay attention to this procedure because otherwise you risk to delete all of your content on another drive.__
+__Pay attention to this procedure, because otherwise you'll risk to delete all of your content on another drive.__

-Once you have inserter your micro SD card into your host with a USB or SD adapter (I'm using an SD adapter here), take note of the name of your partition using Disk Utility.
-My previous micro SF was formatted with GALILEO label as shown in the following image:
+Once you have inserted your micro SD card into your host with a USB or SD adapter (I'm using an SD adapter here), take note of the name of your partition using Disk Utility.
+My previous micro SD was formatted with GALILEO label as shown in the following image:

 ![Disk Utility shows GALILEO partition]({{site.baseurl}}/assets/images/2015-05-23-n2.png)

-Opening a terminal, you can see the same information plus the crucial one: what is the block device associated to that SD using the ```mount``` command as follows:
+Opening a terminal, you can see the same information plus the crucial one: what's the block device associated to the SD, using the ```mount``` command as follows:

 ![img1]({{site.baseurl}}/assets/images/2015-05-23-n1.png)

-Note that the command will output the mounted partitions, so for example in my case the SD card have 1 partition "s1" with composite device name ```disk5s1```.
+Note that the command will output the mounted partitions, so for example in my case the SD card has 1 partition "s1" with composite device name ```disk5s1```.
 So cutting the partition from the mounted device name gives you the device (disk) name ```disk5```.

 Complete command list: